MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 | Docker Engine 1.8+ on Windows, Mac, or Linux | N/A | [Installation guide](quickstart-install-connect-docker.md) |

 > [!TIP]
-> For more details, review the [system requirements](sql-server-linux-setup.md#system) for SQL Server on Linux.
+> For more information, review the [system requirements](sql-server-linux-setup.md#system) for SQL Server on Linux.
 For the latest support policy for SQL Server 2017, see the [Technical support policy for Microsoft SQL Server](https://support.microsoft.com/help/4047326/support-policy-for-microsoft-sql-server).

 ## Supported client tools